mvn-daipham2-hn/design_pattern_with_dart/README.md

 Frank: That makes sense.
 So once you know the pattern is right, how do you approach working it into your design and implementing it?

 Jim: That’s where the class diagram comes in.
 I first read over the **Structure** section to review the diagram and then over the **Participants** section to make sure I understand each classes’ role.
 From there I work it into my design, making any alterations I need to make it fit.
-Then I review the **Implementation** and **Sample code** sections to make sure I know about any good implementation techniques or gotchas I might encounter.
+Then I review the **Implementation** and **Sample Code** sections to make sure I know about any good implementation techniques or gotchas I might encounter.
 </details>